jaime-rodriguez-art/Pico-Ducky-GUI/README.md

 ## About Me

-Artstation, Im an artist that likes to code when my textures are baking. (https://www.artstation.com/jaimerodriguez)
+Artist that likes to code when my textures are baking. (https://www.artstation.com/jaimerodriguez)